-The Company's Board consists of six Directors, three of whom are considered independent by the Board based upon the tests for independence set forth in NI 52-110.
-Leendert G. Krol, Quinton Hennigh, and Carlos Vilhena are independent.
-Mark E. Jones III is not independent as he was the Executive Chairman, Mr. Appleyard as President and CEO of the Company is not independent and Brian C. Irwin is not independent as he is the Company's Corporate Secretary and former CFO.
+The Company's Board currently consists of seven Directors, five of whom are considered independent by the Board based upon the tests for independence set forth in NI 52-110.
+Roderick McKeen, Mark Isto, Jessica Van Den Akker, Eric Zaunscherb, and Carlos Vilhena are independent.
+Mark E. Jones III is not independent as he was the Executive Chairman during 2019, Mr. Appleyard as President and CEO of the Company is not independent.